jtr13/EDAV/contribute.Rmd

 #### Direct Contribution Walkthrough

-This is a full walkthough example of proposing a change to *edav.info/*.
+This is a full walkthough on proposing a change to *edav.info/*.
+It follows a hypothetical student that spots a typo and uses a pull request to fix it.
 It's a little long, but don't get scared; it's a great way to learn about GitHub and it's almost entirely hitting big green buttons!

 1. Let's **find something to change**.
-For example, I'm pretty sure they meant to write "repository" here.
+I'm pretty sure they meant to write "repository" here.
 Oops.
 Let's fix it for them!
 ![](images/excited_student/directly-01.png)
 *That's not how you spell "repository"!
 Let's fix it.*